georgjz/georgjz.github.io/_drafts/2018-11-12-eots-aar-erasmus.md

 ---
 layout:     post
 title:      "An Empire of The Sun After Action Report"
-date:       2018-11-12
+date:       2018-12-21
-excerpt:    "I play against the new bot for solitaire play in Empire of The Sun"
+excerpt:    "I play against the new version of the bot for solitaire play in Empire of The Sun"
 tags:       [Wargaming, EoTS, Empire of The Sun, aar, after action report]
 feature:    /assets/snesaa/02/saa02_featurecard.gif
 published:  true